FEMA and Other Federal Assistance

 - Carrfour's Operation Sacred Trust: 855-778-3411 (Miami-Dade and Broward).

 - Amelia Earhart Park's disc golf course is partially open.
-Three to five miles of bike trails are open, as is half of the dog park.
+Three to five miles of bike trails are open.

-- Chapman Field Park's dog park is the only area open at this location.
+- Chapman Field Park's dog park and canoe launch are the only areas open at this location.

 - Homestead Bayfront Park's La Playa Grill and Matheson Hammock Park's Red Fish Grill remain closed.